 Work in progress

-Ghost pastures in Uruguay: land embodied in beef and wool exports, 1870-1930 (with Ignacio Narbondo) [paper presented at Agricliometrics V (Montevideo, December 2023)]
+Ghost pastures in Uruguay: land embodied in beef and wool exports, 1870-1930 (with Ignacio Narbondo)

 When a country imports an agricultural product it is effectively using foreign land resources embodied in that commodity.
 South America has long been a provider of ‘ghost acres’ for industrialising economies through crop and livestock exports, leading to wide-ranging environmental degradation in the region.
 And yet we know almost nothing about the extent of ghost pastures grazed by livestock to supply foreign markets, because the literature measures only the cropland embodied in trade.
 We examine the case of Uruguay, the country with the most cattle per person in the world, during the First Globalization, when it exported c.10% of globally traded beef and wool.
 This paper offers the first estimates for pastureland embodied in Uruguayan exports, considering changes in breed, diet, and age of animals between 1870-1930.
 We find that p1astures embodied in exports expanded by 0.85% each year to occupy 40% of Uruguay’s total land.
 The efficiency gains produced by biological innovation (each animal needed less land) resulted in more land being used in total: a pastoral variation on Jevons’ paradox.